 In making the announcement, state officials preferred to keep the focus on the positive news of the day, scheduling a press event at Orchard Gardens to highlight that school’s success.
 Students greeted Patrick in the entryway, and he then visited two classrooms — sitting at one point in the back of an eighth-grade math class on “implicit and explicit values.”

-“I was on the edge of my seat worried you would call on me,” Patrick said to the teacher.
+“I was on the edge of my seat worried you would call on me,” Patrick confessed to the teacher.

 During the press conference, Patrick noted the historic high on the 10th-grade exams and highlighted increases in scores among African-American and Hispanic students, but noted that gaps in achievement still exist between students of different backgrounds.